fahadmapari/tss-gaming-server/readme.md

 Route declare winners / add stats of match of all users who joined the tournament.

 POST
-`/tournament/leaderboard/:match/edit`
+`/tournament/leaderboard/declare`

 data to send
-`{ prizeWon, kills, streak, damage }`
+`userStats: [{ prizeWon: number, kills: number, streak: number, damage: number, matchId: string }]`

-- every object received from GET `tournament/leaderboard/:id/edit` will have a unique "\_id" put that in url instead of ":match"
+- every object received from GET `tournament/leaderboard/:id/edit` will have a unique "\_id" put that as matchId in userStats.

 ---

-Route to change tournament status to complete
+Route to get all games
-.i.e when clicking declare winners

 GET
-`/tournament/:id/finish`

-- replace :id with tournament's "\_id" in url

-- all tournaments have a unique id with property name "\_id"
+`/games`

+---

+Route to add new game.

+POST
+`"/new-game"`
+data to send `title: string ,gameCover: file(image)`

+it will create a new game which can used to link to tournaments.

+---